ABOUT EMPIRE CHESTNUT COMPANY

 Breeding Chestnut Trees

 A chestnut industry begins with the planting of trees, and a major problem is finding the right trees to plant.
-There is a need for good, adapted cultivars to produce the high yields and quality demanded by a commercial industry.
+There is a need for good, adapted planting stock to produce the high yields and quality demanded by a commercial industry.
 Consequently, germplasm collection, evaluation, and breeding have been important activities for us, even though the pay back for such activities is long-term.
 We presently have one of the most extensive chestnut germplasm collections in the USA.
 Many of the seedlings planted in the 1980's are now bearing and being evaluated.
 Among these, we have many good candidates for cultivars which seem to be good producers and well adapted to our area.

 Mechanizing harvesting and post-harvest handling